nginxinc/nginx-openid-connect/README.md

   * **frontend.conf** - this is the reverse proxy configuration and where the IdP is configured
     * Modify the upstream group to match your backend site or app
     * Configure the preferred listen port and [enable SSL/TLS configuration](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/)
+    * Set the value of `$oidc_jwt_keyfile` to match the downloaded JWK file from the IdP and ensure that it is readable by the NGINX worker processes
     * Modify all of the `set $oidc_` directives to match your IdP configuration
     * Set a unique value for `$oidc_hmac_key` to ensure nonce values are unpredictable